 How to Find the Right Online Master's Cybersecurity Program

-We've included details on "bonus" areas.
-Does the curriculum give you a chance to gain hands-on experience in virtual labs?
-Does it include a capstone project where you can apply your knowledge to your job?
-Will you be able to earn professional certificates (e.g. CNSS), continuing education units, and/or credits toward professional designations?
+- Tailored Cybersecurity Curriculum: Does the curriculum give you a chance to gain hands-on experience in virtual labs?
+Does it include a capstone project where you can apply your knowledge?
+Will you be able to earn professional certificates, continuing education units, or credits toward professional designations?

-This section can help you decide whether the program offers the right fit for your level of experience.
-Is it designed for IT professionals who want to move into security, for mid-stage tech gurus who aspire to become chief information security officers, or executives who need a 10,000-foot view of information security?
+- Online Admissions and Student Profile: This section can help you decide whether the program offers the right fit for your level of experience.
+Is it designed for IT professionals who want to move into security, for mid-stage tech gurus who aspire to become chief information security officers, or for executives who need a systematic view of information security?
 Is the program friendly to veterans, women, and minorities?
-Pay attention to the acceptance rate and the average GPA, as these metrics often indicate good quality for technical programs.
+Pay attention to the acceptance rate and the average GPA, as these metrics often indicate high-quality technical programs.

-Career assistance is a huge plus in an online degree, especially if you're working toward a promotion.
-How many students in your class receive sponsorship from their employers?
+- Career Support and Outcomes: Career assistance is a huge plus in an online degree, especially if you're working toward a promotion or new career.
 Does the university arrange interviews or hold virtual career fairs?
-Can you receive job coaching via phone or Skype?
-In this section, you'll also find statistics on job placement rates and graduate debt.
+Can you receive virtual job coaching?
+Find out if the program shares job placement rates and average graduate debt.

-Online degrees in cybersecurity can be tricky when it comes to financial aid, as many schools expect that you already hold a well-paying job.
-Nevertheless, you may still find opportunities to take advantage of employee discounts, veterans' benefits, and university aid.
-Public schools are usually more affordable than private schools, but private schools often offer more scholarships and sponsorship deals.
+- Financial Aid: Many scholarship and fellowship programs exist for students pursuing a degree in cybersecurity or computer science.
+Students may also take advantage of employee discounts, veterans' benefits, and university aid.
+Public schools are usually more affordable than private schools, but private schools may offer more scholarships and sponsorships.